monsterkodi/koffee/README.md

 Crap!
 We have to provide all the arguments?
 That sucks!

 We need a better solution.
-Let's use the destructuring feature:
+Let's use the *destructuring feature* of Coffeescript:

 ```coffeescript
     f = ({a:a=1, b:b=2}) -> log {a, b}